 Follow the instructions below to map your fields.
 For this example, we will map the First Name Person field:

-- Connect SalesLoft to your Salesforce Main Connector account or a Salesforce Sandbox.
+- Connect SalesLoft to your CRM Main Connector account or a Salesforce Sandbox.

 - Navigate to the Field Configuration tab under your Team Settings.